 If you are interested in matched betting, you will be involved with lay betting as a matter of course, because it is a big part of the matched betting method.

-If you are interested in betting solely as a method of laying bets to make money, it is definitely worth getting involved, but you should be aware that it really is a matter of practice makes perfect.
+If you are interested in betting solely as a method of laying bets, it is definitely worth getting involved, but you should be aware that it really is a matter of practice makes perfect.

-Once you have learnt the art laying bets to make money though, you will be in a position to use your new-found skill to make profits on demand, and it doesn’t get much better than that, does it?
+Once you have learnt the art laying bets though, you will be in a position to use your new-found skill to make profits on demand, and it doesn’t get much better than that, does it?